-As the first woman president in CSU’s long history, Joyce McConnell is proud to lead one of our nation’s best land grant universities and even prouder of the faculty, staff and students of CSU who worked tirelessly together to sustain the university’s successful in-person 2020-2021 academic year during COVID.
+As the first woman president in CSU’s long history, Joyce McConnell is proud to lead one of our nation’s best land-grant universities, with exceeded $400M in funded research in 2021, in partnership with one of the most diverse leadership teams in the nation.
+She is also proud to lead the faculty, staff, and students of CSU who have worked tirelessly together to sustain the university’s successful in-person operations beginning with the 2020-2021 academic year and continuing today.

 When COVID hit in March 2020, McConnell led CSU through a rapid, successful transition to virtual learning and operations and through a proactive budget response to the pandemic that saw strategic cuts to university operations but no layoffs or furloughs for any faculty or staff.

 McConnell was named provost of West Virginia University by President Gordon Gee in 2014.
-In this role, she galvanized innovation and entrepreneurship at WVU with her creation of the university-wide WVU Idea Hub.
-Committed to the power of interdisciplinary education and research, she fostered the expansion of WVU’s Energy Institute, ADVANCE Center and Center for Excellence in STEM Education.
-To elevate connections among disciplines critical to analytical thinking, problem-solving and understanding the human condition, she established a Humanities Center.
-And as an expression of her long-held commitment to diversity and inclusion and its relationship to faculty and student success, she created the university’s LGBTQ+ Center and focused the campus on the success of all students.
+In this role, she galvanized innovation, creativity, and entrepreneurship with the creation of the university wide WVU Idea Hub, the WVU Humanities Center, and the West Virginia Public Education Collaborative.
+She promoted interdisciplinary and collaborative research and teaching by fostering the expansion of WVU’s Energy Institute, ADVANCE Center, and Center for Excellence in STEM Education.
+And she created the university’s LGBTQ+ Center and focused the campus on the success of all students.

 During a period of significant transition for West Virginia University, economic crisis in the state of West Virginia, soul-searching across higher education and political and cultural upheaval for our nation, McConnell publicly committed to the principles that guide her leadership.
 She led WVU to completely rethink their approach to Title IX, with the result that the university is now a national leader in proactive Title IX initiatives on campus.
 And she consistently spoke to and for the faculty of WVU on such thorny and critical topics as free speech and diversity.

-In addition to being passionately committed to the mission and success of land grant institutions, McConnell is an advocate for equity in education and the workplace, as well as an advocate for the preservation and protection of our environment.
-She is a past President of three sections of the Associations of American Law Schools: the sections on the Dean, on natural resources and energy law, and on women in legal education.
-She has served on the National Collegiate Athletic Association Division I Committee on Infractions and is a member of the Board of Governors for Antero Resources.
+McConnell is a past President of three sections of the Associations of American Law Schools: the sections on the Dean, on natural resources and energy law, and on women in legal education.
+She has served on the National Collegiate Athletic Association Division I Committee on Infractions and as a member of the Board of Governors for Antero Resources.
 From 2016-2019, McConnell also chaired the Board of Trustees for the Nature Conservancy in West Virginia, embodying her long-standing commitment to the TNC mission of creating a world where people and nature can thrive.

-In 2014, McConnell was named the 2014 Public Servant of the Year by the West Virginia Association for Justice and awarded the Special Places Award by West Virginia Land Trust in 2010.
-She earned an undergraduate degree from Evergreen State College, a law degree from Antioch School of Law, and a master of laws from Georgetown University Law Center.
+McConnell earned an undergraduate degree from Evergreen State College, a law degree from Antioch School of Law, and a Master of Laws from Georgetown University Law Center.

-Married for 36 years to fellow lawyer Vince Trivelli, her best friend and “partner in adventure,” McConnell savors a variety of adventures in her down time, from visiting daughter Alexandra in New York City to reading, cooking, hiking and listening to music.
-She finds both inspiration and relaxation in natural beauty and looks forward to—as she puts it—“exploring all of this beautiful mountain state.
+Married for more than four decades to fellow lawyer Vince Trivelli, her best friend and “partner in adventure,” McConnell savors a variety of adventures in her down time, from visiting daughter Alexandra in New York City to reading, cooking, hiking, and listening to music.
+She finds both inspiration and relaxation in natural beauty and loves “exploring all of this beautiful mountain state.
 I consider all of Colorado CSU’s campus and I want to learn it by heart.”